sishuoyang/kafka-cg-lag-detector/readme.md

 This Python script analyzes the lag between consumer groups across two Kafka clusters.
 It compares offsets for each topic and partition and provides detailed or summary reports on lag differences.
 A typical use case is clusters with [Confluent Cluster Linking](https://docs.confluent.io/platform/current/multi-dc-deployments/cluster-linking/index.html) and the consumer group offset synchronization is enabled.

+## Note
+The script was tested with Confluent Platform 7.1.7 only.

 ## Features

 - **Concurrent Execution**: Fetches consumer group information from both Kafka clusters concurrently for improved performance.